FALL 2018 Master Artist Watercolor Workshops with Alan Shuptrine

 Plein Air Watercolor Workshop in Coordination with the Museum Center at 5ive Points

 Sunday, October 7th, 2018

-A casual beginner hike in our Scenic City mountains will provide artists with views and vistas to sketch.
+A casual beginner hike in our Scenic City area will provide artists with views and vistas to sketch.

 Discussions of the history of our Appalachian Mountains will provide inspiration as participants paint in a

 plein air fashion in dry brush and preliminary watercolor methods.